randommm/randommm/README.md

 pling of data and an Axum API to query data with from, to, frequency and limit filters using PostgreSQL as database engine (previous version with SQLite).

-* https://github.com/randommm/rust-slackbot-html-to-pdf: Slack App that converts an HTML to PDF and sends it to a user on Slack.
+* https://github.com/randommm/rust-slack-app-html-to-pdf: Slack App that converts an HTML to PDF and sends it to a user on Slack.

+* https://github.com/randommm/rust-pyo3-optuna-botorch-lightgbm: training a LightGBM in Rust calling Optuna and Botorch from Python to hyperparameter search.

+* https://github.com/randommm/rust-pid-rc: simple PID controller example in Rust.